automation-tasks-rs/dev_bestia_cargo_completion/README.md

 ## complete, the Linux command

 The Linux command `complete` adds auto_completion definitions to bash.
 But it is only for the current session.
-If you want to make it persistent add it to you `~/.bashrc` file.
-Or to some other file that runs commands on initialization of the bash.
+If you want to make it persistent add it to the `~/.bashrc` file.

 ```bash
 # list the definitions